Haggis has always been kind of mysterious to Canadians

 A recipe to remember

-The Scottish national dish, the traditional centrepiece of a Burns Night supper, was notorious in the rest of the world even then, consisting as it does of organ meat, oatmeal and other fillers sewn into a sheep's stomach.
+The Scottish national dish, the traditional centrepiece of a Burns Night supper, was notorious in the rest of the world even then, consisting as it does of organ meat, oatmeal and other fillers sewn into a sheep's stomach before being steamed and then eaten.

-Newsmagazine took viewers inside a Scottish haggis factory as workers laboured to fulfill what was apparently a global demand for the delicacy.
+Newsmagazine took viewers inside a Scottish haggis factory as workers laboured to fulfil what was apparently a global demand for the delicacy.

-The anonymous narrator asked what haggis was made of over pictures of apron-clad women mixing the filling and stuffing stomachs with it before using large needles and thread to seal them shut.
+The anonymous narrator asked what haggis was made of, and the film showed apron-clad women mixing the filling and stuffing stomachs with it before using large needles and thread to seal them shut.

 "This week, Newsmagazine solves the mystery of the haggis for all time," said the host in a credible Scottish accent.

-The camera followed along a table laden with labelled haggis ingredients: calves' liver, calves' lungs, drippings, suet, oatmeal, barley, seasonings and "snoino."
+The camera followed along a table laden with haggis ingredients labelled with signs: calves' liver, calves' lungs, drippings, suet, oatmeal, barley, seasonings and "snoino."

 Aha!
 A secret ingredient!

-No, it turns out to be onions — just upside down.
+No, it turned out to be onions — just upside down.

 This haggis had wings